aws-samples/generative-ai-use-cases-jp/docs/en/DESTROY_ON_CLOUDSHELL.md

 ## Overview

-Even if you don't have the configuration files used during GenU deployment, you can automatically restore the configuration from the deployed CloudFormation stack and destroy it.
+When deleting GenU, deletion is normally performed based on the deployed environment and configuration files.
+However, if you don't have these files due to one-click deployment or test deployments, you can quickly delete using this script.

 ## Launch CloudShell